charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/CSS/Intermediate CSS.md

 - both are referring to a font size, could be other things, ***prefer rem over em.
 - em is the font size of the element or the element's parent it's multiplied to the font size so 4px font with 4 em equals (4px * 4em == 16px )
 - rem is the same except that it uses the root elemtent so it doesn't get changed if parents change or contexts change. better consistency.
-- refer to this article on when to use each one https://codyloyd.com/2021/css-units/
+- refer to this article on when to use each one https://codyloyd.com/2021/css-units/ [[CSS reference Notes]]
-- refer to this article on all available units https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units
+- refer to this article on all available units https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units [[CSS reference Notes]]

 ##### percentages
 - when a percentage is used it  will be relative to some other property, like the parent value. *ex using 30% as width will take 30% of the parent container and font size will be 30% of the parent font.*

 ##### Viewports
 - vh or vw represent a relative percentage value to the availble viewport space.
-- more information on the various relative properties with respect to sizing things found here https://css-tricks.com/fun-viewport-units/ this also talks about respecting aspect-ratio. should come back to this
+- more information on the various relative properties with respect to sizing things found here https://css-tricks.com/fun-viewport-units/ this also talks about respecting aspect-ratio. should come back to this [[CSS reference Notes]]
 ##### Choosing the right Units
-- here is a video on knowing what units to be using for different contexts https://www.youtube.com/watch?v=N5wpD9Ov_To&ab_channel=KevinPowell
+- here is a video on knowing what units to be using for different contexts https://www.youtube.com/watch?v=N5wpD9Ov_To&ab_channel=KevinPowell [[CSS reference Notes]]